PhD opportunities are available on a wide-range of research projects, all with real-world applications.

-Applications are invited for a PhD studentship starting in April or October 2019 to work with Professor Stuart Clarke on a project that is funded by BP plc as part of an EPSRC Prosperity Partnership programme.
+Applications are invited for a PhD studentship starting in October 2019 to work with Professor Stuart Clarke on a project that is funded by BP plc as part of an EPSRC Prosperity Partnership programme.

 The project involves the development of novel experimental methods to determine the structure and composition of organic monolayers adsorbed on solid surfaces from liquids under a number of external fields such as shear, pressure and temperature.
 This will involve state-of-the-art laboratory-based methods as well as the development of facilities for the UK's premier neutron scattering facility (ISIS).
 The studentship would suit a physical chemist, materials scientist or chemical engineer who is interested in understanding surface processes at a molecular level.

 Applicants should have (or expect to obtain) the equivalent of a UK first class or upper second class honours degree (and preferably a Masters degree) in chemistry, materials science, or other relevant discipline.
 The studentship provides a maintenance grant and tuition fees at the UK/EU rate.
 Owing to restrictions imposed by the sponsor, non-EU citizens cannot be considered, unless they can cover the overseas fees differential.